ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 whatis(&quot;Version: &quot; .. version)
 whatis(&quot;Keywords: deprecated, defunct&quot;)
 whatis([[
-Warning: This module is defunct and has been superseeded by module ' .. new .. '.
+Warning: This module is defunct and has been superseeded by module 'miniconda3'.
 Please use that module instead.
 ]])

 depends_on(new)
-LmodError(&quot;[DEFUNCT ERROR] The CBI 'miniconda3-py39/4.12.0' module has been renamed to '&quot; .. new .. &quot;'; please use that module instead&quot;)
+LmodError(&quot;[DEFUNCT ERROR] The CBI '&quot; .. name .. &quot;/&quot; .. version .. &quot;' module has been renamed to '&quot; .. new .. &quot;'; please use that module instead&quot;)
 </code></pre>

 </details>